-Steadily improving prices for most dairy products have spurred a rebound in the industry, which has been reeling from a difficult 2018 and first quarter of 2019.
+Steadily improving prices for most dairy products have spurred a rebound in the industry, which has been reeling from a difficult year in 2018 and the first half of 2019.

 - A sustained period of slower milk production coupled with stable-to-improving demand has driven improvement in dairy prices.